 90% of our students have expressed overall satisfaction with their course in the National Student Survey 2018 and the University has been awarded a Gold rating in the 2016/17 Teaching Excellence Framework (TEF).

 Our School is also ranked 8th nationally for research quality in the '2014 Research Excellence Framework'', and we currently hold a Bronze Award in Athena Swan.

 When studying for a first degree, you have a choice among our three-year BSc (Bachelor of Science) degrees in Computer Science, and four-year MEng and MSci programmes.

-For information about our range of MSc (Master of Science) degrees, please see Masters in Computer Science.
-These Masters are considered taught postgraduate degrees, as they involve lectures and examinations as well as a project and dissertation.
-Nonetheless, some of them are quite research-oriented, while others teach more practical skills in building software.
+If you already have (or are close to completing) a good first degree, you can apply for one of our postgraduate degree programmes.
+Our MScs are taught postgraduate degrees, as they involve lectures and examinations as well as a project and dissertation.
+Some of them are quite research-oriented, while others teach more practical skills in building software.

 Computer Science Brochures

 You can view a copy of our dedicated brochures below: